xbee-enthusiasts/xbee2mqtt/README.md

+Following README.md is the original in the project I forked from Xose Perez

 # xbee2mqtt

 This daemon will monitor a coordinator XBee connected to a serial port of the computer for incoming messages.